sjang1594/sjang1594/README.md

 - Autonomous Vehicle (visual-SLAM)

 ### Working On...
+- Game Developement
-- Root Analysis
+- Depth Prediction
-- Computer Vision Certification by Udacity

 ### Studying On...
 - Learning Object Detection more in depth.
 - Read more on SLAM & GAN papers.
 - Root Detection
-- Studying Remote PPG
-- VR / AR

 ### Researching On...
 - Video Object Segmentation